ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

 Then we :ref:`run the tests<collection_run_integration_tests>` with ``postgresql_user`` passed as a test target.

-In reality, we would alternate the tasks above with the same tasks run with the ``check_mode: yes`` option to be sure our option works as expected in check-mode as well.
+In reality, we would alternate the tasks above with the same tasks run with the ``check_mode: true`` option to be sure our option works as expected in check-mode as well.
 See :ref:`Recommendations on coverage<collection_integration_recommendations>` for details.

 If we expect a task to fail, we use the ``ignore_errors: true`` option and check that the task actually failed and returned the message we expect: